Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 In July 2016, Sir David King, the British Foreign Office’s Special Representative on Climate Change, said: “We are not running out of oil, but we have reached a plateau in easy, inexpensive conventional oil production, which will be followed by a fall in production… Novel unconventional oil reserves are abundant, but are more costly to produce, provide less net energy and cause more GHG emissions.”
 (See Nafeez Ahmed, “Welcome to the Age of Crappy Oil”, Vice.com, 18 August 2016.)

-Clearly, like all areas of science and technology, an independent proletarian re-assessment of nuclear is required (although we should take into account that the nuclear power plant was a soviet invention).
+Clearly, like all areas of science and technology, an independent proletarian re-assessment of nuclear is required, free of the profit motive (although we should take into account that the nuclear power plant was a soviet invention).
 Pound for pound, uranium provides 16,000 times more electricity than coal, promising abundant cheap energy for the masses.

-Before the era of neoliberalism, after 1973, France decarbonised 78% of its electricity in just 13 years by building 54 publicly-owned nuclear power plants.
+Before the era of neoliberalism (reprivatisation and deregulation), after 1973, France decarbonised 78% of its electricity in just 13 years by building 54 publicly-owned nuclear power plants.
 The abandonment of nuclear power has had little to do with safety concerns (which, for all we know, may well have been caused by sabotage) but rather its unprofitability.
 The available statistics seem to suggest nuclear is much safer than seems to be generally accepted.
 As Leigh Phillips writes:

 In his book, Austerity Ecology & the Collapse-porn Addicts (see the chapter “The Left Defence of Nuclear Power”), Phillips writes that energy poverty in Germany has risen since the country started decommissioning nuclear power:

 “Where genuinely clean nuclear power until the mid-2000s represented the largest proportion of Germany’s electricity generation, this crown is now worn by brown coal (lignite), the least efficient and dirtiest kind of coal there is.
-Even as the country is mothballing its fleet of nuclear power plants, it is commissioning and opening brand new coal-fired power plants.
-The reason is due to the intermittency of wind and solar.
+Even as the country is mothballing its fleet of nuclear power plants, it is commissioning and opening brand new coal-fired power plants… due to the intermittency of wind and solar.

 “The idea that the Energiewende [energy transition] is some revival of national planning, the sort of public sector build-out of new energy and transport infrastructure that we do need to solve the climate crisis, is laughable.
 Rather, it is neoliberal business as usual, with the feed-in tariff offering subsidies to property owners and companies to install the solar panels and wind turbines.
 This subsidy is expensive, with the cost passed on as a surcharge to consumers, making electricity in Germany the most expensive in Europe.
 The average household now pays an extra €260 a year, while 2,300 energy-intensive companies are exempt from paying the surcharge — and costs are only expected to rise.
 From 2008 to 2011, the proportion of German households suffering from energy poverty climbed from 13.8 to 17% (a household is considered to be energy-poor when it spends more than 10 percent of its income on energy).”

-Emmet Penney and Adrián Calderón write for The Bellows:
+See also Emmet Penney and Adrián Calderón write for The Bellows.

-“Meanwhile, weather-dependent renewables require 400–450 times the land to produce the same amount of electricity as nuclear.
-Leveling an area of land larger than almost a third of all US states for energy production might be an acceptable compromise to some, but it does not solve the weather-dependent nature of those sources.
+“Meanwhile, weather-dependent renewables require 400–450 times the land to produce the same amount of electricity as nuclear….
 Further complicating matters is the fact renewable energy must be stored for later, which requires the use of lithium batteries.
 But the sheer scale of mining and land use required, and the fact that it involves the domination and exploitation of predominantly developing countries, makes the choice not only inefficient, but unethical.
-With the abundant uranium reserves already in the United States today, we have the capacity to cultivate an industry to domestically fuel our reactors right now.”
+With the abundant uranium reserves already in the US today, we have the capacity to cultivate an industry to domestically fuel our reactors right now.”

-For detailed theoretical proof of the labour theory of value, see Kliman, A., “Debt, Economic Crisis, and the Tendential Fall in the Profit Rate: A temporal perspective” and
+For detailed theoretical proof of the labour theory of value, see Kliman, A., “Debt, Economic Crisis, and the Tendential Fall in the Profit Rate: A temporal perspective”; and Cockshott, W.P., “How physics is validating the labour theory of value”.

 In his 2019 lecture ‘How to enjoy the end of the world’, Sid Smith argues that doubling the size of the economy, as tends to happen every 20 years under capitalism, would finish off the habitability of Earth’s atmosphere — but also that the economy is now so large that the cost of doubling it, based on the expense of a diminishing energy return on investment (EROI) makes that impossible.
 “The collapse has already begun,” he says.
 That this is happening — as I argue in my book — at exactly the same time that capitalism is exhausting its primary fuel supply, human labour, can be no coincidence, but is remarkably humbling nonetheless.